 If you're experiencing hair loss as an older woman, several treatment options are available:

-• Medications: Several medications, including minoxidil and finasteride, are available to help stimulate hair growth and slow hair loss.
+- Medications: Several medications, including minoxidil and finasteride, can help stimulate hair growth and slow hair loss.

 Coping with hair loss